 In designing our executive compensation program, our organization and compensation committee considers publicly available compensation data for national and regional companies in the biotechnology/pharmaceutical industry to help guide its executive compensation decisions at the time of hiring and for subsequent adjustments in compensation.
 Historically, our organization and compensation committee has also retained the services of Mercer, an independent compensation consultant, to provide it with additional comparative data on executive compensation practices in our industry and to advise it on our executive compensation program generally.
-Although the organization and compensation committee ultimately makes its own decisions about these matters.
-None of the organization and compensation committee ultimately makes its own decisions about these matters.
+Although the organization and compensation committee considers Mercer's advice and recommendations about our executive compensation program, the organization and compensation committee ultimately makes its own decisions about these matters.
 None of the organization and compensation committee members and none of our executive officers or directors have any relationship with Mercer or the individual consultants employed by Mercer.
-Mercer has not provided any other services to Merrimack other than compensation consulting services to the organization and compensation committee has determined that no conflicts of interest exist between Merrimack and Mercer.
+Mercer has not provided any other services to Merrimack other than compensation consulting services to the organization and compensation committee.
+The organization and compensation committee has determined that no conflicts of interest exist between Merrimack and Mercer.